-Here’s some important info you’ll need to ensure that you receive payment for your apps, add-ons, and advertising earnings.
+Here’s some important info about receiving payment for your apps, add-ons, and advertising earnings.

-Before you can receive money from app sales in the Windows Store, you need to set up your payout account and and fill out the necessary tax forms.
+Before you can receive money from app sales in the Microsoft Store, you need to set up your payout account and fill out the necessary tax forms.

-The Windows Store fee is applied to all app sales collected by the Windows Store, including add-ons.
+The Store fee is applied to all app sales collected by the Microsoft Store, including add-ons.

 The price tier(s) that you select sets the sales price in all the countries where you choose to distribute your app.
 You can also use additional pricing features such as choosing different prices for different markets or putting your app on sale.

 You can offer your app for free, or you can pick a price that customers must pay to acquire your app.
 Price tiers start at .99 USD, with additional increments (1.09 USD, 1.19 USD, and so on).
 The increments between price tiers increase as the price gets higher.